larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Moderation Procedures and Transparency {#prod}

-Within the bounds of the policies set herein, the approval of the IESG, the moderator team shall define processes and criteria relating to moderation, including the moderator team's own operating procedures.
+Within the bounds of the policies set herein, and with the approval of the IESG, the moderator team shall define processes and criteria relating to moderation, including the moderator team's own operating procedures.